 Even recently (2011 and 2013), there have been incidents of poaching here, but these have triggered greater endeavours to protect the park.
 Elephant continue to thrive in huge herds, their total population one of the largest worldwide!
 And the park’s shortage of water is well addressed by man-made waterholes, dams and boreholes, especially during the dry winter months.
 The organisation Friends of Hwange ensures a constant supply via regular servicing of the pumps, using private donations.

-The park also accommodates amazing numbers of wild dog among its 108 species of mammal – including lion, leopard, cheetah, buffalo, black and white rhino, giraffe, waterbuck, warthog, baboon, jackal, bat-eared fox and the rare brown hyena.
+The park also accommodates amazing numbers of wild dog among its 108 species of mammal – including lion, leopard, cheetah, buffalo, giraffe, waterbuck, warthog, baboon, jackal, bat-eared fox and the rare brown hyena.
 Bird life is prolific too, with over 400 species!

 As Hwange National Park has some incredible big game and unique wildlife, the main activities and things to do is to go on game drives.
 However, if you are staying in a private concession, the activities may vary slightly.

 Go on guided game drives- Game drives typically take place in the early morning and in the late afternoon, when the resident wildlife is at its most active.
 Among the wildlife highlights in Hwange are all Big Five – lion, rhino, leopard, elephant, and buffalo – and elephant concentrations are especially impressive.
 Smaller mammals in residence include cheetah, hyena, jackal, wild dog, giraffe, wildebeest, zebra, a thrilling assortment of antelopes, and hippo.

 Spot nocturnal animals and predators on a night drive- If staying in a camp situated in a private concession, vehicle safaris by night are possible.
 These start after dinner and showcase the nocturnal species in the area, such as serval, aardvark, porcupine, hyena and lion!